Lampese/Lampese/README.md

 - 🌱 Learning Algorithms and Number Theory.
 - 📝 Regularly write articles about Algorithm.
 - 🧑‍💻 Researching functional-programming.
-- 🏆 Six years of experience in OI(Olympiad in Informatics).
+- 🏆 Have experience in OI(Olympiad in Informatics).

 ### Languages and tools
 <div>